chu-mirror/litar/README.md

 Extending through the specialized name does not affect the original chunk.

-When a litar archive becomes bigger and bigger, despite that the name of chunks is usually a long sentence, names might conflict.
+When a litar archive becomes bigger and bigger, despite that the name of a chunk is usually a long sentence, names might conflict.
 So litar supports modulizing.